Chapter 24: One for All

 "There was a trapdoor," Neville explained patiently.
 "I was so afraid when I saw the dog that I could only stand and stare."
 He blushed a little.
 "That's when I saw it.
 The dog was chained, so no one could come close to the trapdoor.
 I think it's guarding something that's hidden down there.
 Why keep the beast there otherwise?"

-No one could contradict the theory.
+No one could contradict this theory.
 The four of them looked at each other.

 "So," Hermione started in her 'adult' voice, "what do we have?
 First, a three-headed dog is sitting in a hall on the third floor, guarding something valuable.
 Second, Professor Snape, Hagrid, Headmaster Dumbledore and someone named Flamel know about it."

 And Filch, Harry thought, remembering the encounter in the staffroom.
-Since he promised his godfather not to tell anyone, he decided not to share.
+Since he promised his godfather not to tell anyone, he decided not to share this, though.